 FIG. 2.
-CRLB on RMS timing uncertainty and phase error, using the likelihood for the full GW data (Equation 17; dashed diagonal line) or the autocorrelation likelihood (Equation 30; solid lines) with a selection of arrival time priors.
+CRLB on root mean square timing uncertainty and phase error, using the likelihood for the full GW data [Eq.
+(17); dashed diagonal line] or the autocorrelation likelihood [Eq.
+(30); solid lines] with a selection of arrival time priors.